rsksmart/rbtc-faucet/README.md

 ## Description

-RBTC faucet to dispense test RBTC for RSK Testnet.
+Faucet to dispense test RBTC for RSK Testnet.

 ## Stack

-ARCHITECTURE-DIAGRAM
+*ARCHITECTURE-DIAGRAM*

 ## Running development environment

-In order to run this environment you'll need to
+In order to run it you'll need to

 - Setup `config.json` variables
 - Run rust-captcha service